Topological error correcting processes from fixed-point path integrals: From fixed-point path integrals to error-correcting codes

 The left side shows a process where two of four anyons on a disk are exchanged. \footnote{Note that for this to define a non-trivial logical operation, the anyons have to be non-Abelian, or we have to replace anyon worldlines by tube-like holes of extensive diameter.} The right side shows a code on a rectangle with two different types of boundary like the surface code, blue at the back and front and green on the left and right.
 An anyon is moved from the green boundary on the right to the green boundary on the left.

 The operations implemented on the logical quantum degrees of freedom only depend on the topological phase of the bulk, boundaries, anyons, etc. Since the phase is a ground state property, it is captured by a path integral in a spacetime with an imaginary time direction, that is, with a Euclidean signature.
 Now assume we are given a Euclidean fixed-point path integral for the bulk, boundary, anyons, and other computational defects involved.
 The logical operations corresponding to a spacetime process are obtained by simply evaluating this path integral, which can be done for a minimal cellulation.
-Note that the blue and green boundaries in Eq.~\eqref{eq:spacetime_processes} are \emph{physical boundaries} where the tensor-network path integral terminates at some special tensors and bonds without open indices.
-In contrast, the gray-red boundaries at the bottom and top are \emph{spatial boundaries}, where we simply cut the tensor network resulting in open indices.
+Note that at the blue and green boundaries in Eq.~\eqref{eq:spacetime_processes}, the tensor-network path integral is terminated without open indices, possibly by introducing some extra tensors and bonds.
+There are different choices for such a termination corresponding to different physical boundary conditions, and we will thus refer to these boundaries as \emph{physical boundary}.
+In contrast, at the gray-red boundaries at the bottom and top we simply cut the tensor network resulting in open indices such that we get open indices, and evaluating the tensor network yields a state on this boundary.
+We call these boundaries \emph{spatial boundaries}, as discussed in Section~\ref{sec:fixed_points}.
 So the evaluation yields a linear operator from the bottom to the top open indices of the path integral.
 This operator is only non-zero inside the ground state subspace at both input and output, and restricted to this ground state subspace yields the logical operation.